 This is the 22nd year of Peterson’s annual commemorative, which began in 1997.
 It is also the first to be issued exclusively with a P-Lip, which is no small cause for celebration (recall the 2015 Founder’s Edition oom paul was produced with fishtail and P-Lip mouthpieces).

-Gary B. Schrier, the Peterson book’s editor and publisher, taught us that when referring to a billiard, a bulldog or a lovat one doesn’t capitalize the words because they are common nouns.
+I use the lower case for these descriptive nouns because my editor, Gary B. Schrier, the Peterson book’s editor and publisher, taught us that when referring to a billiard, a bulldog or a lovat one doesn’t capitalize the words because they are common nouns.
 To be consistent, therefore, when referring to rhodesian, hungarian, zulu, or john bull as pipe shapes, these should also be in lower case.

 Is there an exception to the rule?
 Yes, when the words are used in a title or a catalog, as in “The 2019 POY 999 John Bull,” or when the words “Rhodesian Bent 80s” appear as a caption underneath the illustration of a pipe.
 End of lesson.

 The Pipe Box Brochure

 On late-night TV commercials in the 1970s there was always someone saying “But wait—there’s more!”
 And indeed there is.
 Inside each POY2019 pipe box there’s a new “Chat With the Smoker” brochure.

 The “Chat” is one of those great Peterson traditions that began in the 1896 catalog and slowly evolved, moving from catalog to pipe boxes as early as the Irish Free State era (1922-1937), then in subsequent revisions at least six times over the years until its last appear in the mid-1980s.